 Starting your own business

-Bright Red Ventures at Merchiston campus is one of our free incubator spaces for students and graduates who want to set up and run their own business.
+Bright Red Triangle at Merchiston campus is one of our free incubator spaces for students and graduates who want to set up and run their own business.

 As well as free office facilities, students can access start-up and ongoing advice including a mentoring service from experienced advisors.
 You can also attend free networking events, seminars and workshops.